arnab000007/Walmart-Sale-Forecasting/README.md

 ##### Observations
 1. There are more than 60 per cent markdowns that are NULL.
 As per the competition page Markdowns are available after Nov 2011.
 For the data before Nov 2011, the markdowns should be zero.
 2. For one-third of the test data the CPI and Unemployment.
-This ware depends on the location and time.
+These were depend on the location and time.
 But it cannot be changed drastically.
 So we can impute store location-wise mean of these columns.

 Let's fill in the NaN values -
 ```python